 Hornblower Niagara Cruises

-Center yourself between all three Falls and come at the Horseshoe from another angle, aboard the Hornblower Niagara!
+Center yourself between all three Falls and come at the Horseshoe from another angle, aboard the Hornblower Niagara.
 Another Niagara Falls right-of-passage, the Hornblower takes you right up close to the falls and into the mist.
 You can add another poncho to your collection and take some incredible family photos from the boat.
 They are also the only operation that offers a night cruise to watch the fireworks.
-We didn’t do this, and I’m a little sad about it!
-The boat deck is safe for kids, even though my mom-anxiety ratcheted itself up occasionally.
+We didn’t do this, and I’m a little sad about it.

 While we chose to spend our money on the more experiential attractions, these next few options will keep you nice and dry, and some have a more mellow sensory experience.
 You’ll still get those stunning views of the entire Niagara basin!